 Writing the Other.
 Nisi Shawl and Cynthia Ward.

-Benjamin Schachtman’s work has been most recently published in The Dig Boston, Confngo (UK) and The Bad Version.
+Benjamin Schachtman’s short stories and other work have been most recently published in The Dig Boston, Confngo (UK) and The Bad Version.
 He received his MA in English and American Literature from NYU, and is completing his PhD in English Literature at SUNY Stony Brook.
 He has designed and taught writing courses – centered on sentence-level command of tone and style – for both Stony Brook and Manhattan College.
 He recently moved to North Carolina to continue work on his next novel; his debut manuscript is being represented by the Alice Speilberg Literary Agency.
 He is the fiction editor and Sergeant at Arms for Anobium Literary.
 Visit him at Anobiumlit.com and BenjaminSchachtman.com.

 Kristen Clanton was born and raised in Tampa, Florida, where she currently works as a professor of English and writing and welder’s apprentice.
 She graduated from the University of Nebraska with an MFA in poetry.
-Her poetry and short fiction has been published in the Bicycle Review, Burlesque Press, MadHat Drive-By Book Reviews, MadHat Lit, Midnight Circus, Ragazine.cc, and Sugar House Review.
+Her poetry and short stories have been published in the Bicycle Review, Burlesque Press, MadHat Drive-By Book Reviews, MadHat Lit, Midnight Circus, Ragazine.cc, and Sugar House Review.
 She also has a story in the upcoming issue of The Outrider Review.

 Jonathan Danielson is a frequent contributor to the Canadian National Magazine award-winning Feathertale Review.
-His work has appeared in The Saturday Evening Post, Juked, Superstition Review, Southern California Review, Five Quarterly, Monday Night, Gravel, Santa Fe Writers Project, South85, Fiction on the Web, Paris Lit Up, Black Hill Press, and others.
+His short stories and other work have appeared in The Saturday Evening Post, Juked, Superstition Review, Southern California Review, Five Quarterly, Monday Night, Gravel, Santa Fe Writers Project, South85, Fiction on the Web, Paris Lit Up, Black Hill Press, and others.
 He is a graduate of University of San Francisco and Arizona State University, and worked as part of the editorial process for the East Valley Tribune, Flatmancrooked, Nouvella, and Kimberly Cameron and Associates Literary Agency.
 He currently teaches writing at Arizona State University and is an Assistant Fiction Editor for Able Muse.

 Barbara Westwood Diehl is the founding and managing editor of The Baltimore Review.
 She has an M.A. in Writing from Johns Hopkins University (fiction and poetry) and works for the Johns Hopkins School of Public Health.
 Her short stories and poems have been published or accepted for publication in a variety of publications, including Atticus Review MacGuffin, Confrontation, Rosebud, JMWW, Potomac Review, American Poetry Journal, Measure, Little Patuxent Review, SmokeLong Quarterly, Gargoyle, Superstition Review, Word Riot, and Ellery Queen Mystery Magazine.